 A few things about me

 I grew up on Florida’s Atlantic coast and could swim before I could walk.
 I love handstands and balancing.
 I enjoy creating impromptu frisbee-golf courses in parks and urban environments.
 The stout is my favorite style of beer.
 I have titanium in my jaw as a memento from an unfortunate snowboarding collision with an untimely fellow.
-My mother gave me my first motorcycle at 9 and taught me how to drive it.
-I’ve owned 6 motorcycles since but not a single car.
+My mother gave and taught me to drive my first motorcycle at the age of 9.

-I hold a B.S in biology from Florida Atlantic University and an M.S. and Ph.D. in biology from Georgia State University (GSU), with a focus of applied and environmental microbiology.
-I have worked as both a radiation safety specialist and a web developer for GSU.
-During high school and the beginning of college I worked as the head pizza chef in a few restaurants, before moving into the book trade for the remainder of my undergraduate.
-I recently earned my PhD at GSU, from the laboratory of Dr. Sidney Crow, focusing on developing methods for inhibiting growth and virulence of pathogenic fungi; specifically the fungus that causes white-nose syndrome (WNS) in bats.
-I’m currently a postdoctoral research scientist in the BioInnovation Laboratory at Kennesaw State University, developing methods to treat and prevent a deadly fungal disease among North American bats, known as white-nose syndrome, among other projects.
+I hold a B.S in biology from Florida Atlantic University and an M.S. and Ph.D. in Applied and Environmental Microbiology from Georgia State University (GSU).
+I’ve worked as both a radiation safety specialist and a web developer for GSU.
+I conducted my graduate study under the direction of Dr. Sidney Crow, Jr., focusing on developing methods for inhibiting growth and virulence of pathogenic fungi; specifically the fungus that causes white-nose syndrome (WNS) in bats.
+I’m currently a postdoctoral research scientist in the BioInnovation Laboratory at Kennesaw State University, continuing the development of methods to treat and prevent WNS and other pathogens, beer and fermentation analytics, and mushroom cultivation, among other projects.